/ Brand Kit

 Gradient & Color Behavior

 How the brand colors actually live on a page.
 Observed from the marketing site: a dark navy atmosphere, two-color pairings only, and "gradient" expressed more often as a colored glow than a literal fill.
-The working anchors below (navy, emerald, orange, sand) are pulled directly from the site CSS — they sit alongside the OKLCH brand palettes and are a candidate for a deeper color reconciliation pass.
+The working anchors below (navy, green, orange, sand) are pulled directly from the site CSS — they sit alongside the OKLCH brand palettes and are a candidate for a deeper color reconciliation pass.

 A · The atmosphere